ENFORCE: Nonlinear Constrained Learning with Adaptive-depth Neural Projection: Implementation details

 \subsection{Batch local projection}

 The computationally most expensive operation in the neural projection layer is the matrix inversion $(B B^T)^{-1}$ (Def.~\ref{def:NPlayer} in Section~\ref{subsec:adanp}), which has a complexity of $\mathcal{O}(N^3)$.
-At inference time, $N=N_C$, since $B \in \mathbb{R}^{N_C \times N_O}$ and $B B^T \in \mathbb{R}^{N_C \times N_C}$.
-Hence, considering a number of constraints $N_C<10^3$, the matrix inversion is performed in less than 1 million FLOPs, which is an affordable amount for most modern CPUs and GPUs.
-During training, assuming the use of batch gradient descent and defining the batch size ($BS$) as the number of data points processed in a single iteration, an equivalent number of matrix inversions must be performed.
-Thus, the computational cost for a single batch is apparently $\mathcal{O}(BS \times N_C^3)$.
-To address this, we leverage parallel computing on GPUs by constructing a \textit{rank-3} tensor $\mathbf{B} \in \mathbb{R}^{BS \times N_C \times N_O}$ to hold $BS$ local matrices $B$.
-Similarly, a \textit{rank-2} tensor $V \in \mathbb{R}^{BS \times N_C}$ is built to store $BS$ local vectors $\mathbf{v}$.
-Modern deep learning libraries enable batch operations, such as matrix inversion, which reduce the effective complexity to $\mathcal{O}(N_C^3)$ (i.e., scaling only with the number of constraints).
+At inference time, $N=N_C=N_{Eq} + N_{Ineq}$, since $B \in \mathbb{R}^{N_C \times N_O}$ and $B B^T \in \mathbb{R}^{N_C \times N_C}$.
+For moderate numbers of constraints (e.g., $N_C<10^3$), the cost of inverting the matrix $BB^\top \in \mathbb{R}^{N_C \times N_C}$ remains manageable on modern hardware.
+During training, with batch size $BS$, this operation is performed independently for each sample, leading to an apparent cost of $\mathcal{O}(BS \times N_C^3)$.
+In practice, we implement these computations using batched linear algebra routines.
+Specifically, we construct a \textit{rank-3} tensor $\mathbf{B} \in \mathbb{R}^{BS \times N_C \times N_O}$ to store the local Jacobians, and a \textit{rank-2} tensor $V \in \mathbb{R}^{BS \times N_C}$ for the corresponding vectors $\mathbf{v}$.
+Modern deep learning libraries support batched matrix factorizations and solves, allowing these operations to be executed in parallel across the batch dimension.
+As a result, the computational cost scales with $N_C^3$ per batch element, while benefiting from hardware parallelism in practice.
 To invert the batch of matrices, we use the Cholesky factorization algorithm~\cite{burden2005numerical}.\\ Given these conditions and the capabilities of current hardware, the neural projection operation remains computationally efficient even during training when the number of constraints is in the order of a few hundred.
-Moreover, the complexity of this method is \textit{equivalent} to other state-of-the-art methods such as DC3~\cite{Donti2021_DC3learningmethod}, where each Newton's step in the completion algorithm requires the inversion of a batch of $(N_C \times N_C)$ matrices.
+Moreover, the complexity of this method is \textit{equivalent} to other state-of-the-art methods such as DC3~\cite{Donti2021_DC3learningmethod} and KKTHardnet~\cite{Iftakher2025_PhysicsInformedNeural}, where each Newton's step in the completion algorithm requires the inversion of a batch of $(N_C \times N_C)$ matrices.